XRPLF/xrpl-dev-portal/content/ledger_format.md

 The `Offer` node type describes an offer to exchange currencies, more traditionally known as an _order_, which is currently in an order book in Ripple's distributed exchange.
 An [OfferCreate transaction](transactions.html#offercreate) only creates an Offer node in the ledger when the offer cannot be fully executed immediately by consuming other offers already in the ledger.

 An offer can become unfunded through other activities in the network, while remaining in the ledger.
-However, `rippled` will automatically prune any unfunded offers it happens across in the course of transaction processing.
+However, `rippled` will automatically prune any unfunded offers it happens across in the course of transaction processing (and _only_ transaction processing, because the ledger state must only be changed by transactions).
 For more information, see [lifecycle of an offer](transactions.html#lifecycle-of-an-offer).

 Example Offer node: